 If you are put to sleep with a general anesthetic, you won't feel anything during the test.
 After the anesthetic wears off, your muscles may feel tired and achy.
 The medicine gives some people an upset stomach.

-If a spinal anesthetic is used, you may find it uncomfortable to lie curled up on your side while the anesthetic is injected.
-You will probably feel a brief sting when the medicine is injected.
-The day after the test, you may feel tired and have a slight backache.
+If a spinal anesthetic is used, you will probably feel a brief sting when the medicine is injected.
+The day after the test, you may feel tired and have a slight backache or headache.

 Most people report that this test is not nearly as uncomfortable as they thought it would be.